Unified Semantic Transformer for 3D Scene Understanding: Method

 \section{Method}

-Given a set of RGB images $\cI = {I_i}_{i=1}^{N}$ capturing a scene from multiple viewpoints, our goal is to reconstruct a holistic 3D representation that provides semantic and instance-level features at different granularities, captures object affordances through open-vocabulary reasoning, and models object articulations alongside per-point geometry, in order to enable interactive querying of concepts and functionalities within the given scene.
+\nopagebreak Given a set of RGB images $\cI = {I_i}_{i=1}^{N}$ capturing a scene from multiple viewpoints, our goal is to reconstruct a holistic 3D representation that provides semantic and instance-level features at different granularities, and models object articulations alongside per-point geometry, in order to enable interactive querying of concepts and functionalities within the given scene.

 To this end, we propose an end-to-end trainable multi-task network $F_\theta$ that jointly infers the 3D structure and its semantic and functional attributes in a single forward pass:

 where $k_i$ denotes the camera intrinsics and pose, $D_i$ the predicted depth map, $P_i$ the point map representing per-pixel 3D coordinates, $S_i$ the semantic features (\cref{sec:open_vocabulary_semantics}), $G_i$ the instance grouping features (\cref{sec:instance_features}), and $A_i$ the articulation predictions for each image (\cref{sec:articulation}).
 All tasks are trained jointly using a combination of 2D and 3D supervision signals, complemented by a multi-view consistency objective that enforces agreement across views observing the same 3D point.
 An overview of the proposed framework, \ours, is shown in~\cref{fig:method}.